cmusatyalab/gmapview/README.md

 # GMapView

 GMapView is a simple tool to allow downloading and viewing images from Google StreetView using different ways of expressing locations.
 It is implemented as a class for use in other modules and has a command line interface for direct access.
+This version has been tested with python3 on Ubuntu 18.04 and Windows 10.

 ## Prerequisites and Setup